BadIdeaFactory/biffud.com/src/pages/people/people.page.md

 title: People

 heading: Our real humans
-subheading: We are very serious and important people
+subheading: We are very serious and important

 accomplicesDescr: These people have spent time expertly implementing bad ideas
 accomplicesHeading: Accomplices